SocketCluster/sc-redis/README.md

 ```

 Note that SC-Redis uses the Node Redis client to hook into a Redis server.
-Any option described here: https://github.com/mranney/node_redis#overloading can be provided as a store option.
+Any option described here: https://github.com/mranney/node_redis#overloading can be provided as a store option - In production you may want to provide the 'password' property.

 Feel free to modify server.js to get some of these options from the command line if appropriate (instead of having them hard-coded inside server.js).

 To test, you need to launch your Redis server (on the host and port you specified in storeOptions).